definfo/cnn-cifar-10/README.md

 ## Known issues

-- Test accuracy during training appears to be lower than actual value.
+- SimpleCNN training may be unstable after ~10 epoches (even though test_acc increments in general).

 - Current model serde implementation is not optimal and may contain garbage variables.